DavidKHahn/Ruby_on_Rails_React/README.md

 The component to view all recipes will make a HTTP request to the index action in the RecipesController to get a list of all recipes.
 These recipes will then be displayed in cards on the page.

+REACT COMPONENTS:

+In your componentDidMount method, you made an HTTP call to fetch all recipes using the Fetch API.
+If the response is successful, the application saves the array of recipes to the recipe state.
+If there’s an error, it will redirect the user to the homepage.

+Finally, add a render method in the Recipe class.
+The render method holds the React elements that will be evaluated and displayed on the browser page when a component is rendered.
+In this case, the render method will render cards of recipes from the component state.
+Add the following highlighted lines to Recipes.jsx: